Leave the car for the day and catch public transit where you can in Banff National Park.

 Use the Norquay Road exit if:

 • You’re visiting for the day.
-Park in the Train Station Public Parking Lot.
-It’s free and you can park there for nine hours.
-It’s just an eight minute walk to downtown Banff.
+Park in the Fenlands Parking for up to 12 hours or the Train Station Public Parking Lot (closed in the winter) for up to 9 hours.
+These lots are free and just an eight - ten minute walk to downtown Banff.

 Parking in Lake Louise